Ch-rode/CoNLL/README.md

 entity recognition.
 The structure of the training and test data is concentrated to have four types of named entities: **persons, locations, organizations and names of miscellaneous entities** not belonging to the previous groups.
-The goal is the development of a named-entity recognition system that includes a machine learning component.